juliansgottfried/Dengue/README.md

 5. On your local machine, pull the repo.
 Run "bash transfer_out.sh".
 Each run folder in your secondary directory should now contain "results.csv" and "stats.csv".
 Verify that these files are complete before proceeding with the last step.

-6. On the cluster, run "bash clean.sh" and press ENTER to confirm.
+6. On the cluster, run "bash clean.sh" and press "ENTER" to confirm.
 Push the repo and pull on your local machine to synchronize.